Sinoda News!

 This would probably also look cool with a coloured LED attached to the side, shining light through it!

-Another idea that we had was to put the dice in the board upside down, so that rather than reading the number at the point of the 4-sided dice we use as pieces, the value could be printed on the flat side.
-To do this, we would need a raised board with holes in it for the dice to sit in, point down.
+Another idea that we had was to put the dice in the board upside down.
+Rather than reading the number at the point of the 4-sided dice we use as pieces, the value could be printed on the flat side.
+We would need a raised board with holes in it for the dice to sit in, point down.
 Well, Bill designed one of those, too!
-And rather than use the numbers, he’s experimenting with custom dice that use a number of symbols to indicate the value of that side of the die.
-Also, the symbols vary by player, so the pieces don’t rely on colour to determine which belong to whom.
-Check out a picture:
+Rather than use the numbers, he’s experimenting with custom dice that use a number of symbols to indicate the value of that side of the die.
+The symbols vary by player, so the pieces don’t rely on colour to determine which belong to whom.

 Inverted Sinoda!